 Over the weekend, I took my five year-old son Nicholas to his second MLB game.
-The Philadelphia Phillies were in town, and being a fan of Philly sports, I couldn’t wait to get him in on the action.
-We were very excited heading into Baltimore to meet my brother for the game.
+I couldn’t wait to get him in on the action.
+We were very excited heading into town to meet my brother for the game.

-Our seats (thanks to Steve and Domino Sugar) were six rows up from third base!
+Our seats were six rows up from third base!
 “We could actually catch a foul ball!”
 I told Nicholas.

 When we went up to the concession stands, I asked Nicholas what he wanted, and he said an orange soda.
 Nicholas always asks me for soda, and I always say no. He has had soda plenty of times from grandmoms, and even my husband, but the only soda he gets from me is a little ginger ale when he is sick.

 So this time, when I handed him that orange soda and giant salted soft pretzel, he was the happiest kid in the world.
 He also got a huge bag of cotton candy that he ate in about five minutes, which he washed down with vanilla ice cream and a root beer!